FAQ

 Is osteopathic treatment covered by Workcover or the Transport Accident Commission (TAC)?

-Yes, however typically at Bodyunity we do not treat workcover or TAC patients, unless the patient manages the claim themselves including payments.
-Please give us a call to discuss
+Yes, however typically at Bodyunity we do not treat Workcover or TAC patients.

 What about my current gym or exercise program?